 Below are some of the vegan foods we have found which you can use as a general guide.
 The products available at a particular store will vary according to location and season.
 If we are aware that a product at a certain store is not vegan, we have noted this.
 BUT we have not checked the labels of each product at each store (7-11, Lawson, Family Mart etc.), so unfortunately you will still need to check them.

 Each major chain of convenience stores also has a website where you can find information in Japanese about its products, including allergen information about the unpackaged food it sells (e.g. fried food).
-Most of the pictures below are from the convenience store websites.
+Some of the pictures below are from the convenience store websites.

 Rice Balls (Onigiri)

 Current list of rice balls confirmed NOT to have animal ingredients:

 • Kombu with shiso (おにぎり北海道産昆布 (しそ))

 • Niigata Salted Koshihikari Rice Ball (新潟コシヒカリおにぎり 塩にぎり)

 • Ume/pickled plum (紀州南高梅)

 Current list of onigiri confirmed TO have animal ingredients:

 Their rice balls vary in ingredients by region.
 For the Aichi region: